ansible/workshops/exercises/ansible_ripu/2.2-snapshots/README.md

 ### Step 3 - Snapshot Scope

 The best practice for allocating the local storage of a RHEL servers is to configure volumes that separate the OS from the apps and app data.
-For example, the OS filesystems would be under a "rootvg" volume group while the apps and app data would be in an "appvg" volume group.
+For example, the OS filesystems would be under a "rootvg" volume group while the apps and app data would be in an "appvg" volume group or at least in their own dedicated logical volumes.
 This separation helps isolate the storage usage requirements of these two groups so they can be manged based on their individual requirements and are less likely to impact each other.
 For example, the backup profile for the OS is likely different than for the apps and app data.

 This practice helps to enforce a key tenet of the RHEL in-place upgrade approach: that is that the OS upgrade should leave the applications untouched with the expectation that system library forward compatibility and middleware runtime abstraction reduces the risk of the RHEL upgrade impacting app functionality.